The Lost (Durst novel): Plot

 Sean and Veronica spread the news about Lauren and more Lost residents begin to show up at her door looking for help.
 Lauren manages to help several of them, including one resident who trades information about her own death for the location of Claire's parents, who did not in fact abandon her as she believed, but who moved to Scottsdale, Arizona after being devastated over her disappearance.
 Despite the fact that she is able to help people, Lauren continues to want to return to her mother.
 To help her Peter goes finds the Missing Man.
 The Missing Man eventually returns and tells Lauren that her mother is dying but she cannot yet return to her as she has yet to discover the reason she came to Lost.
 He also teaches Lauren to help people with the glow move on by placing her hands on them and saying "You were lost; you are found."
 Lauren accidentally uses this technique to send Claire back to the real world.
-Devastated she creates a found object art piece which gives her the glow, since what sent her to Lost was the fact that she had abandoned her creativity and desire to make art.
+Devastated she creates a found object art piece which gives her the glow, since what sent her to Lost was that she had abandoned her creativity and desire to make art.
 Peter begs Lauren to stay as the town of Lost needs her to continue sending people back to the real world.
 He also confesses he loves Lauren, but she sends herself back to the real world.

 Lauren wakes up in a hospital where she learns that she has been in a coma for three months and was found in a car accident on the very day she left home.
 Her mother is also in the hospital having been diagnosed with stage 4 ovarian cancer.
 Lauren is convinced that Lost was a hallucination, but she continues to find objects from Lost in the real world, objects she could not have known about before.
 Beginning to believe Lost was real, Lauren decides to take her mother there since the people of Lost never leave and even if dead their souls remain in the town.
 Before she can leave with her mother however her mother's condition worsens forcing her to remain in the hospital.
 Lauren tells her mother about her plan to leave and Lauren's mother told her they would have never found Lost together since Lauren's mother was never lost as long as she had Lauren.